Rheumatoid arthritis: Environmental

-Vitamin D deficiency

-There are claims that patients that have lower vitamin D levels by 8-10 ng/mL are at risk for rheumatoid arthritis.
+Preliminary research is investigating whether the incidence of inflammatory arthritis, including RA, may be increased following COVID-19.

 Negative findings

 No infectious agent has been consistently linked with RA and there is no evidence of disease clustering to indicate its infectious cause, but periodontal disease has been consistently associated with RA.

-The many negative findings suggest that either the trigger varies, or that it might, in fact, be a chance event inherent with the immune response.
+The many negative findings suggest that either the trigger varies or that it might be a chance event inherent in the immune response.

 Pathophysiology

 RA primarily starts as a state of persistent cellular activation leading to autoimmunity and immune complexes in joints and other organs where it manifests.

 The clinical manifestations of disease are primarily inflammation of the synovial membrane and joint damage, and the fibroblast-like synoviocytes play a key role in these pathogenic processes.
 Three phases of progression of RA are an initiation phase (due to non-specific inflammation), an amplification phase (due to T cell activation), and chronic inflammatory phase, with tissue injury resulting from the cytokines, IL–1, TNF-alpha, and IL–6.